This post is about detailed M/s contracts that outline relationship expectations, using my own as an example and focusing on what goes into it.

 For us, this section includes a brief statement that’s basically “we’re monogamous,” and what that means to us (I think we go by a pretty standard model).
 I will say that if a relationship’s exclusivity arrangement is much more complex than that, it might warrant a section of its own elsewhere.
 For us, it would be overkill.

 The next section is “Schedule”.
-It covers a few things, most importantly: Meta Sunday, big events, and what days I go out.
+It covers a few things, most importantly: Meta Sunday, maintenance discipline, big events, errands, and what days I go out.

 So, some brief elaborations.